 Council is committed to involving our community in decision making processes.
-The Community Engagement Strategy - Council Policy is a resource to enable a consistent approach to undertaking meaningful and effective community engagement.
+The draft Policy is a resource to enable a consistent approach to undertaking meaningful and effective community engagement.
 Through seeking feedback and engaging our community to join the conversation with Council, we will enable better decision making, strengthen our community and build trust.